 Read also: How to select the best folding e-bike (with examples)?
 And, How much does a good foldable e-bike cost?

 Considering the smaller tires that these types of e-bikes have, ask for models that won’t have trouble with certain roads as well.
 And, of course, you also should not miss the maintenance costs of a foldable electric bike.
 Flat tires are a common occurrence among most e-bikes, but it is arguably all the more so in foldables.

-It will outline all the factors (even the disadvantages) that will explain why the prices of foldable e-bikes pale in comparison to more first-rate e-bikes out there.
+So, we have outlined all the factors (even the disadvantages) that explain why the prices of foldable e-bikes pale in comparison to more first-rate e-bikes out there.